‘We need this project’: Family Dynamics seeks new path forward for youth behavioral health campus

 Within a few weeks, Wilson’s project had been awarded another large provisional grant: $2 million in county opioid settlement funds to be used as a match to ensure the award of state funds.
 County supervisors who voted to grant Wilson the funds emphasized that she would need to obtain support from the law enforcement and from the city of Anderson — where she was planning to build the project on land owned by a co-applicant on the project, Anderson Community.

-But the project began receiving significant pushback.
+But the project was already receiving significant pushback.
 Some Anderson City Council members obtained copies of grant application materials and began publicly noting discrepancies and inaccuracies related to the project roles of Les Baugh, a former supervisor and the pastor of Anderson Community, and his wife, Susie Baugh, an Anderson City Council member.

 Amid increasingly negative public commentary, Anderson Community withdrew from the partnership.
 Within weeks, fallout related to information shared in grant application materials led to Susie Baugh being censured by her fellow Anderson council members, who accused her of representing herself in ways they claim violated legal and ethical standards.
 She has denied all such claims, saying that she did not review grant application materials prior to their submission and was not aware of the information represented in those materials.